avinashlalotra/Signal-processing-toolkit-devlopment-/ifft2/readme.md

-# Function:  ifft2
+#  ifft2

 ## Description
-Compute the inverse two-dimensional discrete Fourier transform of A using a Fast Fourier Transform (FFT) algorithm.
+ Calculates the inverse two-dimensional discrete Fourier transform of A using a Fast Fourier Transform algorithm.

+ It performs inverse two-dimensional FFT on the matrix A. m and n may be used specify the number of rows and columns of A to use.
+If either of these is larger than the size of A, A is resized and padded with zeros.

+ If A is a multi-dimensional matrix, each two-dimensional sub-matrix of A is treated separately.
 ## Calling Sequence
 - `ifft2 (A)`
 - `ifft2 (A, m, n)`